-Ariana Grande began her career when she premiered in 2008 in the Broadway musical 13.
-In 2010, she also began a role on the Nickelodeon show Victorious, where she played Cat Valentine.
-Eventually, Victorious was cancelled, but Grande's character was spun off in 2012 to the show Sam & Cat, where she had a more central role than she had on Victorious.
+Ariana Grande began her career when she appeared in the Broadway musical 13 in 2008.
+In 2010, she also landed a role on the Nickelodeon show Victorious, where she played Cat Valentine.
+Eventually Victorious was canceled, but in 2012, Grande's character was spun off into the show Sam & Cat, where Grande had a more central role than she had on Victorious.

-She released her first album Yours Truly while filming Sam & Cat, after being scouted by Scooter Braun, the god of pop-managers, who also found and promoted Justin Bieber.
-"I don't think she needs to worry about anything other than being who she is," Braun told Complex Magazine.
+She released her first album, Yours Truly, while filming Sam & Cat, after being scouted by Scooter Braun, the god of pop music managers, who also discovered and promoted Justin Bieber.
+"I don't think she needs to worry about anything other than being who she is," Braun told Complex magazine.